arya-analytics/delta/docs/rfc/220623-signal-gr.md

 its dependent routines have exited. `context.Context`and `context.CancelFunc` allow a GR to exit when a request/process is completed or aborted.
 Separating these two constructs is useful for abstraction and modularity, but can result in the misuse of context variables, leading to leaky goroutines and unpredictable concurrency.
+We need an effective way to combine these two systems in a way that doesn't tarnish their semantics.

 A key challenge in designing a solution is guaranteeing its applicability across both request and application scopes.
 Request scoped routines process values related to a